Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Match the Home You Buy to Your Budget 2025-26

-What Kingston Area Buyers Need To Know
+What Kingston Area Buyers Need to Know

 Buying a home is not only about what you want.
 It is about what you can comfortably afford now and in the years to come.
 A solid budget protects you from surprises and gives you confidence when the right home appears.
+It is essential to establish a clear budget before starting your home search.

 Miniature house model with red roof beside a calculator, sitting on an approved mortgage application form